Sour Power! 20+ Fermented Food Recipes for Vegans

 3. Strawberry Basil Kombucha

-Kombucha is a fizzy fermented tea that everyone’s drinking – even celebrities!
-You can make it sweet or savoury.
+Kombucha is one of those basic fermented vegan recipes that everyone should learn.
+It’s a fizzy fermented tea that everyone’s drinking – even celebrities!
 It can cost a pretty penny in health stores, so why not have some fun and save some cash making your own at home?

 Get the recipe here.